Jenkins checks

 Other options:

-• These do not (yet) correspond to runs of the Jenkins job, rather to attempts to get the status of the Jenkins job.
+- number of consecutive check failures to tolerate.- These do not (yet) correspond to runs of the Jenkins job, rather to attempts to get the status of the Jenkins job.

-• We find that occasionally Jenkins jobs can hang, and thus avoid failing outright, for hours or even days.
+- fail if a build is waiting in the queue for more than this number of minutes.- We find that occasionally Jenkins jobs can hang, and thus avoid failing outright, for hours or even days.
 Ensuring that a build is not queued for more than a few minutes prevents this problem.